gentry-php/gentry/docs/writing/basics.md

 }
 ```

-In this case, the test method should return the expected value of the property:
+In this case, the test method should `yield` the expected value of the property:

 ```php
 <?php